Generic Name: lamotrigine (la MOE tri jeen)

 Taking too much lamotrigine at the start of treatment may increase your risk of a severe life-threatening skin rash.

-If you switch to lamotrigine from another seizure medicine, carefully follow your doctor's instructions about the timing and dosage of your medications.
-Read all patient information, medication guides, and instruction sheets provided to you.
-Ask your doctor or pharmacist if you have any questions.
+If you switch to lamotrigine from another seizure medicine, carefully follow your doctor's instructions about the timing and dosage of your medicine.

 Do not stop using lamotrigine suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.